NERC GW4 Doctoral Training Partnership PhD projects in the School of Earth and Ocean Sciences

 - current academic transcripts.

 In the research proposal section of your application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
-In the funding section, please select 'I will be applying for a scholarship/grant' and specify that you are applying for advertised funding from NERC GW4 Doctoral Training Partnership.
+In the funding section, please select 'I will be applying for a scholarship/grant' and specify that you are applying for advertised funding from NERC GW4+ DTP.

-If you'd like to apply for more than one project, please email the Postrgraduate Office.
+If you wish to apply for more than one project please email email@example.com.